mhils/libxml2-win-binaries/README.md

-# libxml Windows binaries
+# libxml2 Windows binaries for lxml

-This repository contains everything that's needed to compile libiconv, libxml2, and libxslt on Windows with Visual Studio 2015 / UCRT so that it can be used to build lxml wheels for Python 3.5.
+This repository contains everything required to compile libiconv, libxml2, and libxslt on Windows with Visual Studio 2015 / UCRT so that it can be used to build lxml wheels for Python 3.5.

 ## Instructions

+- Install the [Visual C++ Build Tools](http://landinghub.visualstudio.com/visual-cpp-build-tools) (or Visual Studio).
-1. Open a Powershell prompt and install the Powershell Community Tools:
+- Open a Powershell prompt and install the Powershell Community Tools:
 ```powershell
 Set-ExecutionPolicy remotesigned
 Find-Package pscx | ?
 ProviderName -eq PSModule | Install-Package -Force
 ```
-2. Run build.ps1
+- Run `build.ps1`
+- Take binaries from `dist/`

 ## Acknowledgements